uraikus/Uraikus/index.md

 [Uraikus IDE](https://ide.uraik.us) - An IDE that minifies and singlefies projects into a single .html file with a virtual file system.
 I use this on various networks that can be hard to acquire better software.

+[Uraikus SSO](https://sso.uraik.us) - uraik.us anonymous Single Sign-On (SSO) is a secure, fast, and simple login tool that doesn't track its users.
+With bot-stopping mechanisms and pre-generated passcodes, its never been easier to make an account or to implement SSO.
+[Check out the API.](https://sso.uraik.us/api/)

 [Post Scrambler](https://scrambler.uraik.us) - This essentially makes memes that are designed to be hard to read by AI.

 [PDF to Checklist](https://pdf-to-checklist.uraik.us) - This program allows you to upload a pdf, it will then respond with any sentence that contains will, shall, or must, with a checkbox and rational for completion/fail.